Operation Sindoor latest news - 'Pakistan has every right to give a befitting reply': Shehbaz Sharif cries 'act of war' as India strikes on 9 terror sites - 'Pakistan has every right to give a befitting reply': Shehbaz Sharif cries 'act of war' as India strikes on 9 terror sites BusinessToday

 This action was a response to the Pahalgam terror attack that resulted in 26 deaths, including tourists and a local ponywallah.
 "Pakistan has every right to give a befitting reply to this act of war imposed by India, and a strong response is indeed being given,” Sharif said in a statement.

-He added that Pakistan's armed forces "know very well how to deal with the enemy".
-"We will never let the enemy succeed in its nefarious objectives,” Sharif said.
 Moreover, Shehbaz Sharif has summoned a meeting of the National Security Council at 10 am.

 After the strike, Pakistan closed its airspace for all air traffic for 48 hours.
 Terming the air strikes by India as a "flagrant violation" of Pakistan's sovereignty, the UN charter and international law, Deputy PM and Foreign Minister Ishaq Dar said on X: "It has jeopardised regional peace."